 This magnificent cathedral dates back centuries, but the current iteration was completed in 1905.
 Though badly damaged during World War II, it was eventually restored to its former glory (work that only finished in 1993).

 One of the most striking parts of the cathedral is the dome, atop of which is the observation deck itself.
 But be prepared for stairs – 270 steps, to be exact.
-You’ll be rewarded, though, with one of the finest views in Berlin from a height of 50 meters.
+You’ll be rewarded, though, with one of the best views in Berlin from a height of 50 meters.

 Flak Tower III Humboldthain